DianaSCristensen/Telco-Customer-Churn-SQL-Project/README.md

 *Please note: This table shows a selection of the most relevant combinations.
 The full results from the SQL query can be found [here](SQL/Churn_by_tenure_techsupport_partner.sql).*

 As gender was previously found not to have a significant influence on churn, it was excluded from this analysis to better highlight the impact of tenure, tech support, and partnership status.
-Below are the key findings from this churn rate breakdown:
+Below are the key findings:

 - Based on the analysis it appears that tenure is one of the strongest indicators of churn, with shorter-tenure customers showing significantly higher churn rates.
 Tech support (or lack of internet service) and partnership status also play important roles, often helping reduce churn, especially for longer-tenured customers.